alterNERDtive/VoiceAttack-profiles/README.md

 * [SpanshAttack](docs/SpanshAttack.md): profile to plot and follow trips along the neutron highway using [spansh](https://spansh.co.uk/plotter).
 * [RatAttack](docs/RatAttack.md): profile for interactions with the Fuel Rats’ IRC server.
+(Not a thing yet.)
 * [SealAttack](docs/SealAttack.md): profile for interactions with the Hull Seals’ IRC server.
+(Not a thing yet.)

 ## Requirements ##